ManuelePasini/slides-markdown/slides/phd_secondyear.md

 Matteo Francia, Matteo Golfarelli, Manuele Pasini — Towards a Process-Driven Design of Data Platforms.
 In <b>DOLAP</b>, pp. 28–35, 2024.

 Matteo Francia, Matteo Golfarelli, Manuele Pasini — Process-Driven Design of Cloud Data Platforms. <b>Information Systems Journal</b>, Manuscript No. INFOSYS-D-24-00444.

-- <u>But an issue emerged</u>: pipelines of different DTs entail different data models & storage systems, yet they share some of the same recurrent requirements....

 ## Other activities